-Gantt charts help organize your employee work schedule template by giving you a big picture look at timelines, tasks, and progress.
+Gantt charts help organize your employee work schedule template by giving you a big-picture look at timelines, tasks, and progress.
 You can then use your Gantt chart to determine how many hours or days each employee or team is needed for individual phases.

-How to use Wrike: Gantt charts handle a complex set of values but are easy to interpret and create.
+How to use Wrike: Gantt charts handle complex values but are easy to interpret and create.
 Choose your Project folder and add all of your necessary tasks (along with their deadlines, related dependencies, and anticipated durations).

 5. Progress review dashboards

 When you’re making a monthly work schedule review template, you need to have a clear understanding of what everyone’s workload looks like, what (if any) tasks have been delayed, and where there might be some wiggle room to get ahead.

-So, when you make your schedule, you can double-check to see what’s realistic for each individual at any given moment without having to email back and forth or continuously check-in.
+So, when you make your schedule, you can double-check to see what’s realistic for each individual at any given moment without having to email back and forth or continuously check in.

-How to use Wrike: You may have anywhere from 10 to 200 different dashboards depending on which Wrike option you’ve selected.
-But each dashboard will give you the option to color code steps, duplicate or delete tasks, and communicate directly with your employees if you need to follow up.
+How to use Wrike: You may have anywhere from 10 to 200 different dashboards, depending on which Wrike option you’ve selected.
+Each dashboard will give you the option to color code steps, duplicate or delete tasks, and communicate directly with your employees if you need to follow up.